The Matomo (Piwik) team does its best to ensure that the Matomo source code is secure. We do this by:

 We highly recommend that you only use free software, for example Linux+Apache/Nginx and use the latest versions.

-In case you are using Nginx, take a look at the Matomo Nginx configuration to make sure access to temporary files is blocked.
+We recommend to use the Matomo Nginx configuration to make sure access to your temporary Matomo files (

 When security issues are reported, we try to fix them as soon as possible and release a new version.